AdobeDocs/workfront.en/help/classic/reports-and-dashboards/reports/reporting-elements/views-overview-draft.md

 ## Share a view

-For information about how to share a view, see [Share a filter, view, or grouping in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).
+For information about how to share a view, see [Share a filter, view, or grouping](../../../reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md).

 ## Remove a view